SaiVinayBathoju/Predicting-Anxiety-and-Depression/README.md

 behaviour, social activities, and digital media activities.
-In order to reach all categories of people and to apply these algorithms, data were collected from employed and unemployed individuals across different cultures and communities through the Depression, Anxiety and Stress Scale category.
+In order to reach all categories of people and to apply these algorithms, data were collected from employed and unemployed individuals across different cultures and communities through the Depression, Anxiety and Stress Scale category(160000 tweets).
 Ensuring the scalability and accessibility of the predictive system to reach a broader population, increasing the accuracy rate of prediction is also the major future scope of the project.
 A general model for depression diagnosis involving data extraction, preprocessing, training ML classifier, detection classification, and performance